jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, at the package manager console on Visual Studio, enter the following command.

+If you are using Chrome version 97:

+    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 97.0.4692.2000-beta -IncludePrerelease

 If you are using Chrome version 96:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 96.0.4664.4500